codebrew09/MonReader/docs/Docker_Implementation.md

 numpy
 ```

-Docker uses this file to automatically install all required libraries during image creation.
+During the Docker build process, these dependencies are automatically installed inside the container environment.

 ---

 # 3. Create Dockerfile

-The Dockerfile defines how the application environment is created.
+The Dockerfile defines the environment and instructions required to run the application.

 Example: